All Episodes

 I just want this economy to work for people like me who want to do it the way that people before did it.

-Well um let me attack the concept of help before we get too far gone here, because I I don't I don't want to be misunderstood and I don't want people thinking that there are people who make it without help.
+I don't want people thinking that there are people who make it without help.

 Everybody has some kind of help.

-Your parents bail you out if you need a couple of bucks here and there, or any number of ways that people get.
+Your parents bail you out if you need a couple of bucks here and there or any number of ways that people get.

-Nobody is entirely independently self-made.
+Nobody is entirely, independently self-made.

-The concept that it it can happen without help is uh is a I don't want to people misunderstand the concept, but what we're talking about, what you're talking about, Adam, you want to be able, you want to have an economy where you go out and prepare yourself and you can excel at that preparation, and because of that alone, you have a chance to succeed.
+The concept that it can happen without help is a, I don't want people to misunderstand the concept, but what we're talking about, what you're talking about, Adam, you want to be able, you want to have an economy where you go out and prepare yourself and you can excel at that preparation.

-You don't want other obstacles in your way, you don't want an economy that's half-assed, you don't want an economy that's stagnant and not growing.
+You don't want an economy that's stagnant and not grow.

 Absolutely.